Internal link building is the most powerful SEO tactic you are not using.

-For example, whenever I publish a new blog post, a link to it automatically appears both on my main blog page and on the appropriate category page:
+For example, whenever I publish a new blog post it automatically apears on my homepage-

-Because Google has already indexed my main blog page (and category pages), their crawler will follow that internal link to discover my latest blog post during their next re-crawl.
+Because Google has already indexed my main blog page (and category pages), their crawler will follow that internal link to discover my latest blog post.

 This is why you need a smart internal linking strategy (more on this later!)

 #2 – Internal Links Help Google To Rank (And Better Understand) Your Web Pages

 It’s rumoured that the number of internal links pointing to a web page…